KISS Glitter Rock Party

 KISS will embark on a 100 city worldwide tour following the release of their next album, Monster, due out June 2012.

-This entry was posted on December 1, 2011 at 2:29 am and is filed under Entertainment, Glam Metal Rock Music, Glam Rock, Heavy Metal Music, Metal Rock, Rock Stars with tags Ace Frehley, Entertainment, Gene Simmons, Glam Rock, Glitter Rock Music, Heavy Metal, Heavy Metal Music, Kiss, Paul Stanley, Peter Criss.
-You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+This entry was posted on December 1, 2011 by glamrock4ever.
+It was filed under Entertainment, Glam Metal Rock Music, Glam Rock, Heavy Metal Music, Metal Rock, Rock Stars and was tagged with Ace Frehley, Entertainment, Gene Simmons, Glam Rock, Glitter Rock Music, Heavy Metal, Heavy Metal Music, Kiss, Paul Stanley, Peter Criss.